openbmc/docs/designs/firmware-update-over-redfish.md

   an image with one API and then activating with another.
 - Redfish does not support multiple firmware images being associated with the same target.
-OpenBMC does have support for this concept (for example when a target like the BMC has multiple flash chips associated with it)
+OpenBMC does have support for this concept (for example when a target like the BMC has multiple flash chips associated with it).
+A discussion has been started with the DMTF on this within [Issue 3357][10]
   - OpenBMC has the concept of a priority that allows a user to chose an image associated with a target for activation.
 This allows a user to easily switch back and forth between multiple images for a single target without